tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - When a property comes on the market, it is essential to understand the timelines and process the seller will follow for receiving, evaluating, and responding to offers.
 When there is no call for offers or offers will be evaluated on a rolling basis, speed is of the essence.

-- As he was underwriting the deal, the author began to feel conflicted.
-On one hand, he wanted to make sure the property was worth investing in; on the other, he didn’t want to let his emotions get involved.
-He eventually made an offer regardless.

 # due diligence